dogweather/forkful/content/en/google-apps-script/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ objects to find dates beyond or before the present date, respectively.
 Programmers\u2026"
 lastmod: '2024-03-13T22:44:59.681903-06:00'
 model: gpt-4-0125-preview
-summary: "Calculating a date in the future or the past is about manipulating date\
-  \ objects to find dates beyond or before the present date, respectively.
-Programmers\u2026"
+summary: Calculating a date in the future or the past is about manipulating date objects to find dates beyond or before the present date, respectively.
 title: Calculating a date in the future or past
 weight: 26
 ---